Women's National Basketball Association: Houston domination and league expansion (1997–2000)

-The L.A.
-Sparks; new league ownership and contraction (2001–2002)
+L.A.
+Sparks success; new league ownership and contraction (2001–2002)

-The top contender in the 2001 season was the Los Angeles Sparks.
-Led by Lisa Leslie, the Sparks posted a regular-season record of 28–4.
-They advanced to their first ever WNBA Finals and swept the Charlotte Sting.
+The Los Angeles Sparks had the best record during the 2001 WNBA season.
+Led by Lisa Leslie, the Sparks posted a regular-season record of 28–4 and advanced to their first WNBA Finals, sweeping the Charlotte Sting.

-Looking to repeat in 2002, the Sparks again made a strong run toward the postseason, going 25–7 in the regular season under head coach Michael Cooper, formerly of the Los Angeles Lakers.
-Again, Leslie dominated opponents throughout the Playoffs, leading the Sparks to a perfect 6–0 record through all three rounds, beating the New York Liberty in the 2002 Finals.
+Looking to repeat in 2002, the Sparks again made a strong run toward the postseason, going 25–7 in the regular season under head coach Michael Cooper, who formerly played for the Los Angeles Lakers.
+Again, Leslie dominated her opponents throughout the Playoffs, leading the Sparks to a perfect 6–0 record, beating the New York Liberty in the 2002 Finals.

 Teams and the league were collectively owned by the NBA until the end of 2002, when the NBA sold WNBA teams either to their NBA counterparts in the same city or to a third party as a result of the dot-com bubble.
 This led to two teams moving: Utah moved to San Antonio, and Orlando moved to Connecticut and became the first WNBA team to be owned by a third party instead of an NBA franchise.
 This sale of teams also led to two teams folding, the Miami Sol and Portland Fire, because new owners could not be found.